 Due to the Anyone Can Die nature of the show and quickly moving plots, only spoilers from the current/most recent season will be spoiled out to prevent entire pages of whited out text.
-If you have not seen the first four seasons read at your own risk!
+These spoiler tags will be removed upon the debut of the following season, and the character bios will be updated then as well.
+Additionally, character portraits will be updated each half-season with the release of an official, complete set from AMC.
+If you have not seen the first nine seasons read at your own risk!

-- Being Tortured Makes You Evil: What led them to become what they are now
+- Being Tortured Makes You Evil: What led them to become what they are now.

 - Bitch in Sheep's Clothing: Their M.O. to lure unsuspecting survivors.
 According to writer/showrunner Scott Gimple, whenever a weak person comes to Terminus, they do not bother with the act and throw them in a train car immediately.
 When strong people come along, they keep up the act for a few days while feeding them human meat before revealing the truth and asking them to join them.
 This didn't happen with Glenn's group because Abraham tried to leave before they were fed, and Rick's group figured out something was wrong very quickly.

 - Bullying a Dragon: Tangling with Rick and his crew really doesn't end well for them.

-- Cannibal Clan: What they became.
+- Cannibal Clan: What they are.